lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-03-14-revisiting_demillo.md

 entitled [Big Proof](https://www.newton.ac.uk/event/bpr/).
 Aimed at "the challenges of bringing [formal] proof technology into mainstream mathematical practice", it was attended by a great many mathematicians.
-Recently, Fields medallist Peter Scholze asked the verification community to confirm a key lemma of his prior to its publication.
+Recently, Fields medallist Peter Scholze asked the Lean community to confirm a key lemma of his prior to its publication.
 [It was completed](https://leanprover-community.github.io/blog/posts/lte-final/)
 in 18 months.